edsu/json-intro/python.md

 in that order.
 Python will never re-arrange a list, you can guarantee the order stays the same unless you manipulate it yourself.

 You can pretty much have anything you like in a list.
+For example this

 ```python
 things = [1, "dog", 4.5]
 ```

-`things` is a list containing the integer `1`, the string `dog` and the real number `4.5`.
+creates a list named `things` that contains the integer `1`, the string `dog` and the real number `4.5`.

 ### Dictionaries